A Guide to Remodeling a Bathroom in Washington DC

-Renovation bathroom costs in Washington, DC
+Renovation bathroom costs in Washington DC

-“Rip-and-replace” in an older home
+“Rip-and-replace” bathroom remodels in older homes

 A “rip-and-replace” bathroom remodel will always save you money over a full remodel.
 Like the name says, fixtures are pulled out and replaced.
 The footprint does not change, nor does the drywall, subfloor, pipes, or wiring.
 In a “rip-and-replace,” the most expensive items are the toilet, tub or shower, faucet, sink, and cabinet.

-But there is a catch: Washington, DC has a significantly older housing stock.
+But there is a catch: Washington DC has a significantly older housing stock.
 East of the Capitol, north of the K Street business district, up Georgia Avenue, and on either side of the 16th Street corridor, houses can be 100 years old or more.
 This means that a “rip-and-replace” remodel is usually not possible if the bathroom is in its original state.